Asian shares mixed as omicron worries crimp market optimism

 AP Business Writer

-TOKYO (AP) — Asian shares were mixed Tuesday, as optimism set off by a rally on Wall Street was dampened by concerns over the potential impact of the omicron variant of coronavirus.
+TOKYO (AP) — Asian shares rose Tuesday, although optimism set off by a rally on Wall Street was dampened by concerns over the potential impact of the omicron variant of the coronavirus.

 Much of Asia has yet to see surges in infections of the omicron variant already playing out in other parts of the world, but experts are warning the region likely won’t be spared.

-Japan has yet to see such a wave of new cases.
-Many areas are bustling with yearend shoppers, and many events are being held with spectators, although most people are wearing masks.
+In Japan, which hasn’t had such a wave of new cases so far, many areas are bustling with yearend shoppers, and events are being held with spectators, although most people are wearing masks.

 New daily cases in Japan have totaled about 200 lately.
 There have been relatively few COVID-related deaths so far with some recent days having none.
 Still, analysts warned uncertainties lie ahead.